yigittheearthwalker/BookStoreWithHibernate/README.md

 # BookStoreWithHibernate

- A reinterpretation of my previous example BookStoreWithJDBC
+ A reinterpretation of my previous exercise BookStoreWithJDBC

  It covers persist and get opertions for three entities that are inherited from one MappedSuperclass